UnionOfRAD/manual/01_installation/README.md

 ### Permissions

 The framework will need write access to the `app/resources/tmp` as it used to store cached versions of already compiled templates or logs.
-The webserver use must be able to write to this directory.
+The webserver user must be able to write to this directory.

 ### Starting the Webserver